hisarciklilar/fun_fact_stats/README.md

 ### Existing Features

-- __Favicon__
+#### Favicon

 - The normal distribution is chosen as the favicon for this website due to its simplicity, allowing for an easy recognition even when it is tiny.

-- The area under the normal diustribution curve is shaded in red to introduce a greater constrast with the white background.
+- The area under the normal diustribution curve is shaded in red to introduce a greater contrast with the white background and also it is the same color as the "anxious" statistics monster.

-- __Navigation Bar__
+#### Navigation Bar

 - The navigation bar includes links to five main pages: Home, Fun Facts, Fun Stats, Subscribe, Feeling overwhelmed?

+- The background color of the navigation bar is chosen to be a warm color, gold, to create a positive feeling for the user.

+- Similarly, the header fonts (Rock-Salt and Happy Monkey) are  chosen because of their fun-looking style, to match the title.

+- The navigation links open on the same page, except "Feeling overwhelmed?", which opens on a new page.
+This is because the latter is designed to be an impactful motivational poster, free of any header or footer items.

 #### Fonts

-Text-based fonts used in this project are downloaded from [Google Fonts](http://fonts.google.com).
-The social media symbols used are from [Font Awesome](https://fontawesome.com/).

 The following fonts are used: